weishi10141993/VDPDSAna/PNSCali/PDVD/Instruction.md

 gegede-cli python/duneggd/protodunevd/protodune_vd.cfg -o protodune.gdml

 # to generate nowires version, set "wires_on" in the cfg to False
+# to include Dual Phase CRT, set "DP_CRT_switch" in the cfg to True
 ```

 ## check overlaps